leonardopottmayer/dsa-python-fundamentals/readme.md

   - Creating variables and checking their types, using multiple declarations, assigning variables to other variables and concatenating variables.
 - **C04.3.py - Strings**:
   - Creating and indexing strings, using string properties, using built-in string functions and script functions.
+- **C04.4.py - Lists**:
+  - Working with lists and buil-in list functions.
+- **C04.5.py - Dictionaries and tuples**:
+  - Working with dictionaries and immutable tuples.